 Making these upgrades, however, can trigger a tax increase as assessors are disposed to increase the value of the property as a result of spending.
 The attorneys at Skoloff & Wolfe, P.C. are working to educate assessors on the reality of the office market.
 Assessments must go down, regardless of investment in improvements, because the buildings may be worth only a fraction of what they used to be worth.
 In many cases, even though a building has been modernized, it may still not rent.
 If it is leased, frequently, the new rents do not reflect any premium for the amount spent on the improvements.

 The tax law team at Skoloff & Wolfe, P.C. has been working to increase awareness among assessors of the steep challenges in the office market.
-The confluence of factors: vacancy levels, decreased rental activity, smaller office footprints, work/life trends, and tightness in the credit markets, all contribute to a decline in the stabilized value of these office buildings.
+The confluence of factors: vacancy levels, decreased rental activity, smaller office footprints, work/life trends, and tightness in the credit markets, all contribute to a decline in the stabilized value of these New Jersey office buildings.

 Skoloff & Wolfe, P.C.
 Achieves Tax Relief For Landlords